 Bottoms -- Navy blue dress pants worn at waist level.
 Students in grades 1-5 are encouraged to wear a belt.
 Navy blue skirts, skorts, jumpers or shorts worn at waist level no more than two inches above the knee.
-NO cargo pants, or pants with more than 4 pockets.

 Shoes - Must have closed toes and a solid back (no sandals, winter boots, heels, moccasins, slippers, or knee high shoes).
-During winter months, students will be permitted to wear winter boots to and from school; however they must bring a change of acceptable shoes to wear inside the building during the school day.
+During winter months, students will be permitted to wear winter boots to and from school; however, they must bring a change of acceptable shoes to wear inside the building during the school day.